Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

     1. Open new browser tab 2️⃣
     1. Navigate to the [Azure Portal](https://portal.azure.com)
     1. Login with **your Azure username and password**
-    1. Click on `Resource Groups` - leave this open for later review.
+    1. Click on `Resource Groups` - leave this page open for now.
     1. ✅ | Your Azure Portal tab is live!

 ??? note "Step 4: View Azure AI Studio in tab 4️⃣"